-The design guidelines for Mixed Use - Residential shall promote an urban form which creates well integrated land use combinations, balances intensity and density, promotes safety and interconnectivity of vehicular, pedestrian and other non-motorized movement and contributes to an exceptional public realm.
+The design guidelines for Mixed Use shall promote an urban form which creates well integrated land use combinations, balances intensity and density, promotes safety and interconnectivity of vehicular, pedestrian and other non-motorized movement and contributes to an exceptional public realm.
 These guidelines may include:

-- Buildings framing streets; minimum setbacks are preferable to promote a strong framing of the street and a positive human scale pedestrian experience, balanced with open space and landscape provisions that include street trees, and other elements that contribute to a sense of place and high quality public realm. - Vehicle parking strategies, which lessen conflicts with bicycles and pedestrians and promote transit usage (i.e. parking structures, off-site parking, reduced parking ratios, shared parking facilities and parking which does not front the street). - Other design features, which promote transit (e.g. integrated transit stop, shelter or station on site). - A circulation system designed to strengthen bicycle and pedestrian connectivity to all areas of the site/area, including recreation areas, parks, adjacent uses, transit facilities and activity nodes. - Integration of the public realm through open space or urban public plazas and/or recreational areas. - The physical separation, such as walling off neighborhoods from adjacent development or roadways, is discouraged where it disrupts the connectivity of compatible uses, pedestrian and/or bicycle access.
-If a buffer is necessary, adequate landscaping could be used in place of a continuous wall.
+- Buildings framing streets; minimum setbacks are preferable to promote a strong framing of the street and a positive human scale pedestrian experience; - Open space, urban public plazas and/or recreational areas and landscape provisions that include street trees, and other elements that contribute to a sense of place and high quality public realm; - Vehicle parking strategies, which lessen conflicts with bicycles and pedestrians and promote transit usage (i.e. parking structures, off-site parking, reduced parking ratios, shared parking facilities and parking which does not front the street) - Design features, which promote transit (e.g. integrated transit stop, shelter or station on site); - A circulation system designed to strengthen bicycle and pedestrian connectivity to all areas of the site/area, including recreation areas, parks, adjacent uses, transit facilities and activity nodes; - The physical separation, such as walling off neighborhoods from adjacent development or roadways, is discouraged where it disrupts the connectivity of compatible uses, pedestrian and/or bicycle access.
+If a buffer is necessary, adequate landscaping could be used in place of a continuous wall; - Complement and support adjacent existing land uses and/or adopted Future Land Use Plan designations through the effective use of density, massing and other design elements; - Protect the integrity of existing single-family neighborhoods through design elements, which maintain consistency and/or improve the aesthetic quality of the neighborhood; - Promote multi-modal connectivity, open space, pedestrian and other non-motorized networks and landscaped streetscapes; and - Incorporate designs, which are environmentally sensitive (i.e. reduction of impervious surfaces.